 This research degree is for students who have completed a Bachelors degree in Education or equivalent degree.
 The degree of Master of Philosophy is awarded for a significant contribution to the field as exemplified by a program of advanced study leading to the submission of a thesis.

 The Doctor of Philosophy is a highly specialised research degree for students planning a career in research or higher education.
 The degree is awarded for an original and significant contribution of merit achieved through a program of advanced study as described in a thesis.

 More information about research degrees offered through the University of Newcastle.

 All programs at the RIDBC Renwick Centre are now offered in distance education mode.

-The Master of Special Education and the Graduate Certificate in Educational Studies may be completed through distance education.
+The Master of Special Education may be completed through distance education.
 Courses offered through distance education are delivered through online resources and communication tools and campus conferences.

 For successful completion of your program through distance education, access to a computer and the Internet is essential.